ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 In this segment, the speaker shares testimonies from teams who’ve taken SolidStart into production.
 These stories often highlight improved performance and reduced complexity when migrating from React.
 One anecdote mentions hundreds of pages seamlessly converted.

-A second paragraph outlines how teams overcame the learning curve: incremental adoption, thorough testing, and leveraging SSR for SEO.
+This section outlines how teams overcame the learning curve: incremental adoption, thorough testing, and leveraging SSR for SEO.
 For large codebases, the ability to unify server functions with client reactivity often sealed the deal.
 These real experiences underscore that SolidStart isn’t just theoretical—it’s proven in complex settings.

 ### 04:18:00 - 04:24:00 - Scaling and Community Engagement